BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[How growth needs energy, how energy needs new growth\]

-SPRING NOAIDI: \*The division between seasons was never meant to be complete.\*
+SPRING THAUM: \*The division between seasons was never meant to be complete.\*

-SUMMER NOAIDI: \*Yet now the balance requires your understanding.\*
+SUMMER THAUM: \*Yet now the balance requires your understanding.\*

 \[A circular garden appears, half spring flowers, half summer grains\]